fabiouu/appvox/README.md

 </a>

 The library is covered by a set of Unit and Integration Tests. `Wiremock` is used when tests are run locally to mock network request responses and speed-up development iteration.
-To deactivate HTTP requests mocking, TODO.
+To deactivate HTTP requests mocking...

 ## Thread Safety
 AppVox uses Kotlin Flows

 ## Dependencies
 AppVox follow a minimal dependency approach.
-The only 3rd party dependency of the project is `jackson-module-kotlin`.
+The only 3rd party dependency of `appvox-core` is `jackson-module-kotlin`.
-Kotlin Serializationx library is, for the time being, not able to parse Google Play scraped unstructured response.
+At the moment, `kotlinx-serialization-json` is not able to parse unstructured array of data returned Google Play scraper.

 ## Code Analysis
 The project is covered by Detekt static code analysis.

 # Roadmap
 Roadmap and tasks in-progress of the project can be found in the upper "Projects" GitHub section